giuseppetrivi/telegram-bot-basic-project-structure/readme.md

 <!-- omit in toc -->
-# 🪙 crypto-notification-telegram-bot
+# 📂 telegram-bot-basic-project-structure

 <!-- omit in toc -->
-## ❓What is this project
+## ❓ What is this project
 This is a set of folders and PHP files to start a generic Telegram Bot project.
 In the following README will be explained the technical structure and the system of communication between classes.

 <!-- omit in toc -->